 - Internship placements

-- Intensive Arabic language courses (MSA and dialect)
+- Intensive Arabic language courses (MSA and dialect) at all levels

 - Official Oral Proficiency Interview (OPI) scores for a résumé or graduate school application